 Accounts receivable include amounts billed for services provided before year end.
+All the receivables are deemed collectible.

 Capital Assets

 Capital assets, which include land, land improvements and easements are reported in the applicable governmental activities columns in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$2,500 (amount not rounded) and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.